AdamKinnell/aws-lambda-poc/README.md

 The AWS user must have permissions to deploy the application and associated resources.
 The `AccountAdministrator` role is sufficient, if excessive.

-You may delete the `dev` and `prod` CloudFormation stacks in `ap-southeast-2` to remove all resources deployed by the pipeline.
+You may delete the `aws-node-project-dev` CloudFormation stack in `ap-southeast-2` to remove all resources deployed by the pipeline.

 ## Usage
 The `serverless deploy (*)` step of the CD pipeline in GitHub actions will display the endpoint of the deployed application. e.g. https://cy592jwa81.execute-api.ap-southeast-2.amazonaws.com/dev/hello.